evandrocoan/QuickSettings/README.rst

-Preferences Editor
+Quick Settings
 ==================

 This is an editor, which allows you to browse and edit sublime preferences/settings, without writing JSON files (at least in most cases).

 Default setting's comment is displayed as help text, if present.